knetikmedia/knetikcloud-ruby-client/docs/BRERuleEngineEventsApi.md

 Fire a new event, based on an existing trigger

 Parameters within the event must match names and types from the trigger.
 Actual rule execution is asynchornous.
-Returns request id, which will be used as the event id
+Returns request id, which will be used as the event id. <br><br><b>Permissions Needed:</b> BRE_RULE_ENGINE_EVENTS_USER

 ### Example
 ```ruby